Please enable JavaScript.

 orthography through graphemes, punctuation marks

-Complexity: longer clauses and + complex sentences
+Complexity: longer clauses and + complex subordinate sentences due to a greater nº of lexical words

 Distance (different contexts)

-vocabulary + varied and formal register
+technical vocabulary + varied and formal register

 processing time to decode info